 Summary

-- Bitcoin (BTC) has regained the $73,000 level, but analysis suggests this rebound could be temporary.
+- Bitcoin (BTC) reclaimed the $73,000 level, but analysis has been raised that this rebound could be temporary.

-- Analysts warned that the rise could be a 'bull trap'—a brief rebound that occurs in a bear market.
+- Analysts warned that this rise could be a bull trap—a temporary rebound seen in a bear market.

-- Heavy sell supply and derivatives-market positioning were cited as potential risk factors, with the $72,000–$76,000 range seen as capable of triggering additional selling pressure.
+- Excessive sell volume and derivatives-market positioning were cited as potential risk factors, and the $72,000–$76,000 range could trigger additional selling pressure.

 Forecast Trend Report by Period

-Bitcoin (BTC) has regained the $73,000 level, but the market is flagging that this rebound could prove temporary.
+Bitcoin (BTC) has reclaimed the $73,000 level, but the market is raising analyses that this rebound could be temporary.

-According to Coindesk, a media outlet specializing in virtual assets (cryptocurrencies), some analysts assessed that the recent upswing may resemble the price action seen in January this year.
+According to CoinDesk, a media outlet specializing in virtual assets (cryptocurrencies), on the 4th (local time), some analysts assessed that the recent upswing could resemble the price action seen in January this year.

-At the time, Bitcoin plunged from $98,000 to around $60,000 in about two weeks after a sharp short-term rally.
-Analysts warned that the current rise could also be a 'bull trap'—a brief rebound that occurs in a bear market.
+At the time, Bitcoin, after a short-term surge, plunged from $98,000 to around $60,000 in about two weeks.
+Analysts warned that this rise as well could be a 'bull trap'—a temporary rebound seen in a bear market.

-In particular, heavy sell supply and derivatives-market positioning were cited as potential risk factors.
-Some market participants believe that the move up through the $72,000 to $76,000 range could trigger additional selling pressure rather than lead to a sustained recovery.
+In particular, excessive sell volume and derivatives-market positioning were cited as potential risk factors.
+Some market participants see the move from $72,000 to $76,000 as more likely to trigger additional selling pressure than to lead to a sustained recovery.

 JH Kim